 Do read through the notes below while listening as they're packed full of plant names, online shops and other great resources to help you recreate some of James's brilliant projects.
 And as James himself told me, he's keen for people to emulate him because as he told me, "I want more people to do this so I look less weird."
 I think he was only half-joking!

 Oh, and I got two for the price of one, because you'll hear another voice in the interview, and that's garden designer and fellow London-based plant genius Rob Stacewicz (he's on Twitter as @RS_MCIHort) .
 And YOU get two for the price of one, because next week's show will feature more of my chat with James, including the secrets of his nano pond and his top tips for keeping fussy houseplants happy.
-Scroll to the end of this post for a sneak preview...
+UPDATE: listen to part two of the interview here.

 Want even more?
 Become a Patreon supporter...